 We're continuing to put measures in place to ensure your safety, and the safety of our staff.
 When arriving at your home, we’ll ask you a series of pre-screening questions to check if you or anyone in your home is self-isolating and/or has any of the coronavirus symptoms.
 We’ll bring personal protective equipment and cleaning materials and we’ll also ask you to keep out of the room or area where we’ll be working.
 To give added protection, we encourage you to wear a mask and socially distance when we’re working in your home.

 If you’ve taken the decision to self-isolate at home, or if you or someone in your household has tested positive for coronavirus, please let us know when reporting a repair or if you need to re-schedule an appointment.

 What measures are in place to support vulnerable and older customers?

 We’re continuing to follow government guidance to ensure the safety and support of our older and more vulnerable customers living in sheltered and extra care homes.
 This includes requesting visitors wear face masks in communal areas, providing hand sanitiser and encouraging visitors to do a lateral flow test before arrival.

 Where can I get help if I’m experiencing domestic abuse?

 Coronavirus will have a serious impact on the lives of women, children and men who are experiencing domestic abuse.
 If you’re already living with domestic abuse, you may not be able to see the friends and family who usually support you, and some of the places where you go for help or treatment may be closed or offering a reduced service.
 Please remember that you can still call 999 if you or someone else is in danger.
-While some domestic abuse support services are not able to offer face to face meetings at this time, there is still help and advice available online and over the phone.
-These local and national organisations are working hard to ensure they can still support you.
+Visit our web page here for more information on how we can help you and a list of local and national organisations who can offer support.

-Please ontinue to report ASB incidents in the usual way.
+Please continue to report ASB incidents in the usual way.
 Find out more here.